 Pura Luhur Lempuyang

 Sad part is, while a few people may climb the adjacent stairs to the next temple, there aren’t many who venture much beyond that.
-Of course, that could be due to the grueling challenge of climbing the “stairway to Heaven” steps through its seven levels to reach the top.
+Of course, that could be due to the grueling challenge of climbing the “stairway to Heaven” — seven levels of steps to reach the top!